joshgerdes/jekyll-uno/_posts/2021-12-13-capturing-virtual-machine-images-and-snapshots-in-azure-using-wvdadmin.md

 header:
   teaser: images/iazure-marketplace-banner.png
 ---
-[WVDAdmin](https://blog.itprocloud.de/Windows-Virtual-Desktop-Admin/ "WVDAdmin") - is a native administration GUI (graphical user interface) for Azure Virtual Desktop (AVD).
+[WVDAdmin](https://blog.itprocloud.de/Windows-Virtual-Desktop-Admin/ "WVDAdmin"){:target="_blank"} - is a native administration GUI (graphical user interface) for Azure Virtual Desktop (AVD).
 WVDAdmin is a free custom-built tool designed to make managing and standing up Azure Virtual Desktop infrastructure easy.
 Not only can you use it to roll out your Azure Virtual Desktop infrastructure and manage existing workspaces and host pools - you can use it to create Virtual Machine images that can be used for Virtual Scale Sets, but Base also builds or Azure Virtual Desktop session hosts!
 In addition, WVDAdmin automates creating and using snapshots and virtual machine images in a simple point and click interface - that works!

 ### Prerequisites